 We will continue to assess pupil learning loss and address it in the next few years.
 Our 2021-24 LCAP includes key strategies around assessment, engagement, teachers support and specific tiered student support.
-We know that the pandemic has impacted teachers' greatly.
-We are looking to provide helpful supports for teachers including hiring associate teachers, provide consistent coaching and training to help retain the teachers we do have and provide an attractive work environment in the case of a teacher shortage following the pandemic.
 We will continue to use formative assessment to gauge learning progress for our students and use that data to differentiate instruction as needed or provide more specific interventions.
 We have learned many strategies about re-engaging students and families and training staff on engagement.
 The 2021-24 LCAP includes actions to support specific students or groups that could disengage due to learning loss.
-Finally, we know that our traditionally underserved populations such as students with special needs and ENglish Learners will most be impacted by the pandemic-related learning loss.
-We are working to aaddress that learning loss by providing training and coaching to teachers on how to accelerate learning of these students, training on how to use the curriculum to provide strong tier 1 and tier 2 instruction, how to differentiate and how to use specific strategies for English language learners in the coming years.
+Finally, we know that our traditionally underserved populations such as students with special needs and English Learners will most be impacted by the pandemic-related learning loss.
+We are working to address that learning loss by hiring additional associate teachers, providing consistent coaching and training, providing training and coaching to teachers on how to accelerate learning of these students, training on how to use the curriculum to provide strong tier 1 and tier 2 instruction, how to differentiate and how to use specific strategies for English language learners in the coming years.